1coderookie/Kobra2ProInsights/docs/firmware/fw_kobraOS.md

 ### Printer.cfg
 The following lists the content of the file `printer.cfg` (I reformatted it a bit for a better visibility, but I didn't change any settings!).
-I'll leave the settings uncommented as this point (even though certain settings are *really* tempting to be commented..), because we can't do anything to improve the settings anyway right now.
+I'll leave the settings uncommented as this point (even though certain settings are *really* tempting to comment..), because we can't do anything to improve the settings anyway right now.

 ```
 []